Dhruvilshah007/Algorithm/README.md

 # Algorithm
-It contains all my algorithm programs in python
+It contains all my algorithm programs in python.
 In this repository I have all my programs related to algorithm written in Python.